Schedule Your Appointment Today !

 What Can I Do About My Seborrheic Dermatitis?

-The first step to is to have board-certified dermatologist Dr. Gregory Houck diagnose the issue as seborrheic dermatitis in order to ensure that the treatment is appropriate for the condition.
+The first step is to have a board-certified dermatologist like Dr. Gregory Houck diagnose the issue as seborrheic dermatitis in order to ensure that the treatment is appropriate for the condition.
 Dr. Houck will determine this by examining the affected areas of the skin and going over your complete medical history.

 Once the condition is diagnosed, treatment will be determined by the severity of the issue and other influencing factors.
 Some common treatment options include medicated shampoos (either over the counter or prescription), creams, medicated cleansers, and other topical products designed to specifically treat seborrheic dermatitis.